kswoll/WootzJs/README.md

 download.
 Furthermore, this project is really not designed to be used in the context of a web application, and the amount of effort required to get started is a bit daunting.

+This toolkit too implements a custom `mscorlib`, again allowing you to know what capabilities are available to you.

 SharpKit
 -------

 This commercial product strives to provide support for most of the C# 4.0 language features.
 It generally succeeds and there's a decent chance this product will meet your needs.
 It is lightweight (small .JS files), supports modern C# language features (generics, LINQ, etc.) and is usually reliable, though there are a surprising number of edge cases that you will invariably encounter that are not supported.

+For example,
-For example, the type system is shallow and does not support representing generics or arrays (i.e. `typeof(Foo[]) == typeof(Bar[])`, `typeof(List<string>) == typeof(List<int>)`).
+the type system is shallow and does not support representing generics or arrays (i.e. `typeof(Foo[]) == typeof(Bar[])`, `typeof(List<string>) == typeof(List<int>)`).
 The support for reflection is limited, with various member types incapable of supporting attributes.
 Expression tree support is non-existent, and the yield implementation is inefficient (no state machine).
+Also, a custom `mscorlib` is not available, and script C# files and normal C# files are intermingled in your projects, forcing you to decorate each and every script file with a `[JsType]` attribute to distinguish them from normally compiled classes.

 So that brings us back to...